ozydingo/abigstick/_posts/2020-03-17-budget-slacker.md

 }
 ```

-Both `reportSpend` and `addExpense` parse the request data and put a structured message onto PubSub using the `publishEvent` function we just defined.
-They then return a string message that gets passed back to Slack by the `main` function. `addExpense` uses `parseSpend`, which enforces a pretty strict syntax.
-Because that's easier for now.

-We're taking a "trust but verify" approach here to make the response snappy, assuming that most usage of this function will in fact be legit.
-We'll verify on the other side of the SubSub bridge in the `handle_pubsub_message` function.
+As a final note on this function, we're taking a "trust but verify" approach here.
+That is: we're optimizing for the legitimate use case to make the response snappy even though it might mean adding a little extra load on our PubSub queue prior to verifying that our Slack app is the one that sent us the message.
+Given the extreme motivation for hackers to bombard my app with phony requests, this is clearly a poor decision.

 ## Deliverable 1: a working Slack app

 Before we get into the other functions, we can pause here and do a small amount of work to have a deliverable product: a working Slack app that accepts these commands and logs them, but doesn't actually do anything with them.
 Look we're being agile.

-I won't go into depth, but here's a checklist:
+In short, you need to deploy the function and create a Slack app that sends requests to it.
+To do these two steps, here's a checklist that I won't go into depth on:

 * Create a [Google Cloud Function](https://cloud.google.com/functions#documentation), making sure it has an HTTP trigger and allows unauthenticated invocations.
 (Slack needs to be able to call it!)
 * Leave the source as "inline editor" and select "Node.js" as the runtime.
 I'm still using 8 for this, but 10 should work fine even though it's in beta (for GCP) at the time of this writing.